Battle of the Zolota Lypa

 Battle of the Zolota Lypa (Сражение на Золотой Липе) was a meeting engagement between the Russian 3rd and Austro-Hungarian 3rd armies, the cadre troops of both armies met, so the battle was very tense, both sides tried to carry out mutual flanking maneuver.

 However, the battle soon ended, the Russians were successfully able to defeat the Austrian XI Corps on the Bug, which forced the entire army to stand on the defensive, and then retreat.

-The main reason for the failure of the Austro-Hungarian troops was that they decided to conduct offensive operations against almost twice the size of the enemy, it played a cruel joke on them.
+The primary reason for the failure of the Austro-Hungarian troops was their decision to launch offensive operations against an enemy force nearly twice their size.

 Aftermath

 The battle ended with the retreat of the Austro-Hungarian troops, both sides suffered heavy losses, but the losses of the central powers were greater, as the Russian 11th Army Corps defeated the 93rd Landsturm Brigade and captured 3,500 people, while losing 4,670 wounded and killed.